 Disease and laboratory networks

-There are 17 operational disease networks coordinated by the ECDC Disease Programmes.
+ECDC Disease Programmes coordinate operational disease networks.
 As part of these networks, ECDC supports several sub-networks or consortia of public health microbiology laboratories in EU Member States, to enhance capabilities and strengthen capacity for pathogen detection, characterisation and surveillance of specific diseases and antimicrobial resistance.
 These sub-networks of public health microbiology laboratories contribute and support with essential information to integrate epidemiological and microbiological surveillance of the EU notifiable communicable diseases listed in Decision 1082/2013/EU on serious cross-border threats to health.

 ECDC supports laboratory subnetworks in Europe by coordinating network collaboration activities, external quality assessments (EQA), training schemes, and assessment of the accuracy or effectiveness of a new microbiological methods for the detection or characterisation of pathogen(s) of importance to public health.
 Services for detection and/or further characterisation of pathogens, including testing of new technologies, emerging disease detection or agent identification/diagnostic confirmation support and typing support for multi-country outbreak investigations, are provided within networks.